A Revisionist View Of Fierce Wars And Faithful Loves

 Cast to near perfection with snarly and surly Guy Stockwell, gnarled and sturdy Richard Boone, and unyielding and resolute Niall MacGinnes — with Henry Wilcoxon physically terrifying as the rampaging Frisian leader fighting for his kidnapped young son (Johnny Jensen) — star Charlton Heston brings a wounded nobility to his flawed warlord, the screen memory of many more larger-than-life heroes flickering across his torch-lit brow as Chrysognon falls deeper into personal compromise and unchecked vanity.

 Kino Lorber’s Blu-ray evidences its sympathy for the material with a strong transfer of its source elements, the picture sustaining the high contrast of its chain-mailed, sack clothed, and homespun figures foregrounded by the burnished, sunlit, and even star-crossed and sea-reflected imagery behind.
-Also sympathetic is film historian Sergio Mims’ audio commentary, which makes up for its occasional lapses in forward momentum — betraying the usual commentary difficulty of keeping up with the abundance of personalities and information appearing onscreen — with an infectious abundance of enthusiasm and appropriately sea-limpid fecundity of knowledge and historical context.
-One might take issue with Mims’ parting shot to the effect that director Schaffner would make a great director of latterday superhero movies, but one certainly can’t argue that purely through the evidence of this movie that The War Lord shows a powerful and complex view of screen spectacle and the recognizably human factors behind it.
+Also sympathetic is film historian Sergio Mims’ audio commentary, which makes up for its occasional lapses in forward momentum — betraying the usual commentary difficulty of keeping up with the abundance of personalities and information appearing onscreen — with an infectious abundance of enthusiasm and appropriate fecundity of knowledge and historical context.
+One might take issue with Mims’ parting shot to the effect that director Schaffner would make a great director of latterday superhero movies, but one certainly can’t argue that The War Lord shows a powerful and complex view of screen spectacle along with its more relatable humanity.

 The images used in this review are credited to DVDBeaver, some of which (but not all) are taken directly from Kino Lorber’s Blu-ray release.
 Thanks to Kino Lorber for providing a Blu-ray copy for review.